ethicsph/bangsamoro-data-challenge/readme.md

 ## Entries

-A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/).
+A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/) and nine(9) confirmed their attendance.

 ### Finalists

-The following were the finalists for the challenge:

 The following are confirmed for pitch night:

 * [Amistad and Dela Cruz](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/amistad-delacruz), *Dashboard*, Overcome Development Challenges through Visualization Dashboards
 * [Arcemo, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/arcemo-et-al), *Presentation*, Exploring Kappaphycus alvarezii (Tambalang) and Eucheuma denticulatum (Guso) Properties as Sources for Bioplastic Production:  Economical and Environmental Benefits for the People of BARMM
 * [Caday, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/caday-et-al), *Presentation*, Rubber from Rubber Tree (Hevea brasiliensis) as a Strengthening Agent for Road Reconstruction in Bangsamoro